-Any deviation from the Standards for carries requires clear documentation of the rationale.
-Serious harm to the patient and others can result from inappropriately used, lost, stolen or spoiled carries.
+Serious harm to the patient and others can result from inappropriately used, lost, stolen or spoiled carries (especially with methadone).
 Patient requests for replacements may indicate clinical instability and necessitate a thorough clinical evaluation.
 Decisions to replace doses should be made only after diligent consideration and evaluation of the risks and benefits.